ARTICLE 9 - ACTING APPOINTMENTS

-Where there is a reasonable expectation that an Acting Appointment will be for a duration of 12 months or longer, it will be posted on a Company wide basis pursuant to the job posting process as set out in this Agreement.
+Where there is a reasonable expectation that an Acting Appointment assigned as a result of an Existing Vacancy or a Temporary Vacancy will be for a duration of 12 months or longer, it will be posted on a Company wide basis pursuant to the job posting process as set out in this Agreement.
 The position may be filled by appointment on an interim basis until the posting process is complete.

-Where an Acting Appointment which was not posted at the commencement of the assignment extends beyond 12 months, the Company shall rotate qualified employees through the assignment every 12 months in order to give a greater number of employees developmental opportunities for Acting Appointments except in the case of project related assignments or where the parties agree to an extension.
-An employee interested in being considered for a rotation in an Acting Appointment shall submit his/her request electronically via an Acting Appointment Rotation Request form and shall attach a current resume.
+Where an Acting Appointment assigned as a result of an Existing Vacancy or a Temporary Vacancy which was not posted at the commencement of the assignment extends beyond 12 months, the Company shall rotate qualified employees through the assignment every 12 months in order to give a greater number of employees developmental opportunities for Acting Appointments except in the case of project related assignments or where the parties agree to an extension.
+An employee interested in being considered for a rotation into one of these Acting Appointments shall submit his/her request electronically via an Acting Appointment Rotation Request form and shall attach a current resume.
 A copy of such request shall be sent to Human Resources and the immediate Manager.
 All requests will be acknowledged.
 Should there be no requests for rotation on file from a qualified candidate the existing Acting Appointment shall remain in place.